The Dover Road (play): Critical reception

 Reviewing the Broadway production, Percy Hammond wrote in The New York Tribune that the play was "a quietly twinkling, adult entertainment – one that you will enjoy".
-In The New York Times the following year, Alexander Woolcott ranked the play with The Truth About Blayds as one of Milne's best plays.
+In The New York Times the following year, Alexander Woollcott ranked the play with The Truth About Blayds as one of Milne's best plays.
 After the West End premiere, The Stage described the piece as "one of the most notable English comedies of modern times" and asked why Broadway audiences had been allowed to see it first.
 The Era commented that the play had "a brilliant first act, rich in comedy, a farcical second act, no less laughter compelling, and a third act in which an element of the fantastic enters", and found the piece "another Haymarket triumph".

 Adaptations

 A 1927 silent film The Little Adventuress was made.
 In 1934 the play was adapted into an American film, Where Sinners Meet, directed by J. Walter Ruben and starring Diana Wynyard and Clive Brook.
 The film's working title was The Dover Road.

 BBC Television adapted the play for their anthology series Saturday Playhouse; broadcasting the work in September 1958 with Clive Brook once again portraying Mr. Lattimer, Gene Anderson as Anne, Eleanor Summerfield as Eustasia, Cyril Raymond as Leonard, and Desmond Davis acting as producer.